 - Bachelor’s Degree in a related and relevant field

-- Accepted and enrolled into a graduate degree program at John Carroll University
+- Accepted and enrolled into the Graduate School at John Carroll University

 - Previous experience working in a collegiate recreation setting or similar experience